mrk21/cpp-webmock/README.md

 a_stub & a_stub::returns(core::response_sequence const & response_sequence[, ...]);
 ```

 The `returns()` method sets the behavior returning a response.
 The behavior can be set multiple, and it returns the response on specified order when the client accessed every time.
-Then, if the number of access was greater than the number of the specified behaviors, it keeps to return a response of the behavior last specified.
+If the number of access was greater than the number of the specified behaviors, it keeps to return a response of the behavior last specified.

 ```cpp
 a_stub(url)